breezewish/express-minify/README.md

 `response._uglifyCompress`: specify UglifyJs custom [compressor options](http://lisperator.net/uglifyjs/compress).

-## Disable minify or cache for a specific response
+## Disable minifying or caching for a response

-If you don't want to minify a specific response, just use: `response._no_minify = true`.
-Notice that this would also disabling CoffeeScript/SCSS/LESS/Stylus parsing for this response.
+If you don't want to minify a specific response, just use `response._no_minify = true`.

-If you want to minify a response but don't want to cache it (for example, dynamic data), use: `response._no_cache = true`.
+If you want to minify a response but don't want to cache it (for example, dynamic response data), use: `response._no_cache = true`.

 Example: